milestonesys/mipsdk-samples-component/VideoViewer/README.md

 - Initialization of MIP .NET Library, when video display is required
 - Video display -- live and playback
 - Digital zoom
-- Use the ItemPickerForm dialog to select cameras
+- Use the ItemPickerWpfWindow dialog to select cameras
 - Message system to control playback operations
 - Adaptive streaming
 - Opening offline footage